Thursday, June 19, 2025

 Attributions: Scriptures taken from The Holy Bible, New International Version® NIV®, copyright Zondervan, used by permission.
 Images subject to copyright.
 First image of father walking bride down the aisle is copyright Anna Grinets Photography, all rights reserved.
 Images used per Fair Use Act for educational and commentary purposes only.

-Author's Note: If you enjoyed this post, you may also like Finding a Marriage Partner, and the other posts on the home page.
+Author's Note: If you enjoyed this post, you may also like Finding a Marriage Partner, Jacob Was 77 Years Old When He Married, and the other posts on the Home page.
 You may also access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?